linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️
-Sure!
-Below is the updated and rewritten version of the entire guide, including all the necessary modifications to delete OTP from MongoDB after the OTP is verified (whether correct or incorrect) for both **Twilio SMS OTP**, **Twilio Call OTP**, and **Pushbullet 2FA** integrations.
-Additionally, I have ensured that the code aligns with the new requirements you requested.
+Certainly!
+Below is the complete revised version of your code with the updated Twilio OTP verification process.
+I have also ensured all the scripts are in line with the correct usage and approach.

 ---